Sunday 21st April 2024

 NOTICES:

 A very warm welcome to all who worship with us this morning.
 Many thanks to Rev Dan Yeazel for leading our service today.
-Next Sunday Hugh Perry will be with us.
+Next Sunday Alan Webster will be with us.

 THIS WEEK AT ST MARTINS